LaurentMazare/tch-rs/examples/stable-diffusion/README.md

 - As an introduction to diffusion models, an (also amazing) [blog post from Huggingface](https://huggingface.co/blog/annotated-diffusion).
 - The "Grokking Stable Diffusion" [notebook](https://colab.research.google.com/drive/1dlgggNa5Mz8sEAGU0wFCHhGLFooW_pf1?usp=sharing) by Jonathan Whitaker.

-In order to run the models, one has to get the weights, see the example below and can then run the following.
+In order to run the models, one has to get the weights, see the details below and can then run the following command.
+At each step, some `sd_*.png` image is generated, the last one `sd_30.png` should be the least noisy one.

 ```bash
 cargo run --example stable-diffusion --features regex -- "A rusty robot holding a fire torch."